AaravRepos/cloudready-backup/README.md

 Step 1: Get CloudReady file

-From here, go to the releases.
+From here, go to the releases (https://github.com/AaravRepos/cloudready-backup/releases).
 Then download the ZIP file.

 Step 2: Add Chromebook Recovery Utility to your Chrome browser